£200,000 Mortgage : Monthly Repayments & Income Requirements

 Interest rate

-The Bank of England base rate will also have an effect on what interest rate you can get for your mortgage as a lender’s rate will typically be on or around this figure.
+The Bank of England base rate will also affect what interest rate you can get for your mortgage as a lender’s rate will typically be on or around this figure.

 Term length

-If you think that the monthly repayments on your potential £200k mortgage may be too much, one way you can reduce them is to extend the term.
+One way to reduce the monthly repayments on your potential £200k mortgage is to extend the term.
 However, it will mean that you end up paying more interest over the entire life of the mortgage than you would with a shorter term.

 Traditionally mortgages are 25 years in length, but lenders may go up to 30, 35, or even 40 years in some circumstances.
 Using the table above, a 20-year term at 6% works out at £1,433 per month, but if you choose a 30-year term this reduces your payments to £1,199 per month.